 Why I’m Making This Film… | by Gabrielle C. Burton

-I went to film school on a Rotary scholarship in France, where I fell in love with filmmaking.
+I went to film school on a Rotary club scholarship in France, where I fell in love with filmmaking.
 I consider films to be modern-day storytelling, and I feel a strong sense of social responsibility in filmmaking–starting with what story I’m putting out there.
 The inherent intertwining of artistic expression/aesthetics with a commercial reality (distribution, financing, etc.) presents a vibrant challenge for any filmmaker, and I balance this with a focus on subjects and stories I care about creatively and personally, while keeping in mind accessibility for an audience.
 Each film I’ve made or project I’ve worked on has been different from the last–a romantic comedy, a slice-of-life feature about the “other” side of GenX, a comedic fable about gender roles and marriage, Julia Sweeney’s monologue about religion and atheism, short doc spots on people and their cars for Ford, PSAs with Julia Ormond and a short doc piece about human slavery/trafficking, working with Victoria’s Secret as Creative Consultant on leadership development through filmmaking and storytelling–these and other films all share a sense of hope in the human condition and interest in capturing a good story.

 I wasn’t planning to make a film about drag.
-Two years ago, a friend asked me to his husband’s show – and it turned out he’s a headlining queen in Columbus.
+One day, a friend asked me to his husband’s show – and it turned out he’s a headlining queen in Columbus.
 The thriving world of drag here was exciting in its dynamic creativity, and it made me question assumptions I had.
 So I set out to make a film about it.
 KQIB focuses on the distinction between gender, sex, and sexuality as brought into question by the performances and personal stories of drag queens and kings.

 I was immediately captured by the drag king and queen troupes here.
 The people in the film are not only deeply thoughtful, talented, and magnetic personalities, but their compassion for those who have hurt them, who do not embrace them or even judge them, is remarkable.
 This story must be brought to the screen.